maxmind/geoipupdate/doc/geoipupdate.md

 * `-d`, `--database-directory` - Install databases to a custom directory.
   This is optional.
 If provided, it overrides any `DatabaseDirectory` set in the configuration file.
 * `-f`, `--config-file` - The configuration file to use.
-See [GeoIP.conf](GeoIP.conf.md) for more information.
+See GeoIP.conf an its documentation for more information.
 This is optional.
 It defaults to CONFFILE.
 * `-h`, `--help` - Display help and exit.
 * `--stack-trace` - Show a stack trace on any error message.
 This is primarily useful for debugging.